8 Key Public Relations Skills Needed in 2023

 But this is where we need to start learning from them, especially when it comes to content promotion and leveraging of digital real-estate to gain attention.

-Paid, earned and owned media are all go-to tactics for many marketers and PRs, but most public relations professionals haven't connected the dots when it comes to executing a coordinated campaign using all three.
+Paid, earned and owned media are both principles of public relations and marketing, but most public relations professionals haven't connected the dots when it comes to executing a coordinated campaign using all three.

 It provides a whole new level of control.